 - 1. The committee shall have regular meetings scheduled by the Assembly leadership.
 A quorum of the committee is a majority of its members and may transact business except as limited by this Rule. - 2.
 Except as limited by this Rule, a simple majority of those present may move, second and pass a motion by voice vote. - 3.
 Definite action on a bill or resolution will require a majority of the entire committee. - 4.
 A two-thirds majority of the entire committee is required to reconsider action on a bill or resolution. - 5.
 Committee introduction of legislative measures which are not prefiled requires concurrence of two-thirds of the entire committee and does not imply commitment to support final passage. - 6.
-The chairman shall vote on all final action regarding bills or resolutions. - 7.
+The chairman [shall vote on all] must be present when the committee votes to take any final action regarding bills or resolutions [...], but the chairman is not required to vote. - 7.
 No member of the committee may vote by proxy under any circumstances. - 8.
 A committee shall not take a vote on the question of whether to exercise its statutory authority to issue a legislative subpoena unless the chairman has informed the Speaker of the intention of the committee to consider such a question.